OTTAA-Project/ottaa_project_flutter/dartdoc_automatic_documentation.md

 You can find the complete guide to Dartdoc [here](https://pub.dev/packages/dartdoc).

-## How to write dartdoc doc comments
+## How to write Dartdoc doc comments

 The regular comment syntax for Dart code is ```//```.
 However, using ```///``` for your comments instead enables Dartdoc to find those comments and generate documentation for them.

-This will be picked up by dartdoc:
+This will be picked up by Dartdoc:

 ```[✓]